OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 ### Schema Poisoning

-When an attacker is capable of introducing modifications to a schema, there could be multiple high-risk consequences.
-In particular, the effect of these consequences will be more dangerous if the schemas are using [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) (e.g., file retrieval, denial of service).
-An attacker could exploit this type of vulnerability in numerous scenarios, always depending on the location of the schema.
+**When an attacker is capable of introducing modifications to a schema, there could be multiple high-risk consequences.
+In particular, the effect of these consequences will be more dangerous if the schemas are using [DTD](https://www.w3schools.com/xml/xml_dtd_intro.asp) (e.g., file retrieval, denial of service).** An attacker could exploit this type of vulnerability in numerous scenarios, always depending on the location of the schema.

 #### Local Schema Poisoning

-Local schema poisoning happens when schemas are available in the same host, whether or not the schemas are embedded in the same XML document .
+**Local schema poisoning happens when schemas are available in the same host, whether or not the schemas are embedded in the same XML document.**

 ##### Embedded Schema

-The most trivial type of schema poisoning takes place when the schema is defined within the same XML document.
-Consider the following, unknowingly vulnerable example provided by the W3C :
+**The most trivial type of schema poisoning takes place when the schema is defined within the same XML document.** Consider the following, unknowingly vulnerable example provided by the W3C :

 ```xml
 <?xml version="1.0"?>